Housing Options

 • Red Line: Park Street

-For even more resources for commuter students, visit our Commuter Resources webpage.
+For more about what we offer commuter students—including discounted T passes!—visit our Commuter Resources webpage.

 Student Residence Hall Tours